 "Just for future reference," I said.
 "Otherwise I wouldn't feel safe when you got mad at me."

 Partnership?
 Looks more like some kind of abusive and dysfunctional relationship to me.

 This gag becomes a bit too repetitive and eventually wears off.
 But still, there are other things to enjoy.
-The supporting cast is pretty colorful and I liked the dictator's spoiled son Arturo a.k.a.
+The supporting cast is pretty colourful, and I liked the dictator's spoiled son Arturo a.k.a.
 "The Fabulous" and beatnik Terry with his incomprehensible ramblings.
 Dig this jive: